joestandring/dotfiles-void/README.md

 # The Most Beautiful Waste of Time
 Dotfiles and configs I use for my Arch Linux setup.
 ## Stuff I Use
-- Window manager: dwm (uselessgap, alpha)
+- Window manager: dwm (uselessgap)
 - Compositor: Compton (when I can get it to work again)
 - Editor: Vim
 - Terminal: st (alpha)